TejasviniChawla/pseudoglot/README.md

 ## 🎉 Conclusion

-SpurHacked is a fully functional language learning Chrome extension with a robust Python backend.
+Pseudoglot is a fully functional language learning Chrome extension with a robust Python backend.
 It provides an innovative way to learn languages by translating words in real-time while browsing the web.
 The project demonstrates modern web development practices, Chrome extension development, and API design.

 The extension is ready for use and can be easily extended with real translation APIs, additional languages, and enhanced learning features.